 Intercept surveys are more than just basic targeting.
 You can either show them to all your website visitors or target a specific demographic using tools like Qualaroo that offer advanced targeting and conditional logic.

-You can set target requirements, so your surveys only show up to the visitors from the selected demographic or category.
+You can set target requirements so your surveys only show up to visitors from the selected demographic or category.
 This way, you can create tailored strategies to target customers from all demographics for different purposes.

 For example,